kaboc/flutter_custom_text/README.md

 ![Image - Mouse cursor and text style on hover](https://user-images.githubusercontent.com/20254485/221410499-23e5dfd2-dc19-4234-b119-17c46ac80a77.gif)

-It is possible to change the mouse cursor type on a certain parts of text by passing a desired type to the `mouseCursor` argument of a definition.
+It is possible to change the mouse cursor type on a certain parts of text by passing a desired type to the `mouseCursor` parameter of a definition.

 If a tap handler (`onTap` or `onLongPress`) is specified and `mouseCursor` is not, `SystemMouseCursors.click` is automatically used for the tappable element.